jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

-# Remote Access and Firewall Technologies
+# Remote Access, Firewall Technologies, and Opensource applications
 ![*Good thing we avoided that one...*](images/Chapter-Header/Chapter-14/2038-2.png "2038")

 __Chapter 14 Objectives__